Brian0213/PBL_Project_22/Project22.md

 2. Write a Pod and a Service manifests, ensure that you can access the Tooling app’s frontend using port-forwarding feature.

-Expose a Service on a server’s public IP address & static port

-Sometimes, it may be needed to directly access the application using the public IP of the server (when we speak of a K8s cluster we can replace ‘server’ with ‘node’) the Pod is running on.
-This is when the NodePort service type comes in handy.

-A Node port service type exposes the service on a static port on the node’s IP address.
-NodePorts are in the 30000-32767 range by default, which means a NodePort is unlikely to match a service’s intended port (for example, 80 may be exposed as 30080).

 Update the nginx-service yaml to use a NodePort Service:

 [Kubectl Get Nginx Pod](./Screenshots/nginx-service-update.PNG)